-- 5. Students who reside within the District - 6.
-Students who reside outside the District who qualify for Free or Reduced Price Meals - 7.
+- 6. Students who reside outside the District who qualify for Free or Reduced Price Meals - 7.
 Students who are currently enrolled in, or reside in the attendance area of, the public elementary school where New Pacific School's school site is physically located - 8.
 Students who reside outside the District